 - January 2003: Original rule proposed - September 2004: Original rule issued - June 2007: Rule vacated by D.C.
-Circuit Court - June 2010: Revised Boiler (Subpart DDDDD and Subpart JJJJJJ) rules proposed - March 2011: EPA publishes "Final" MACT/GACT rules - May 2011: EPA issues reconsideration notice to stay Boiler MACT indefinitely - December 2011: EPA proposes additional changes to Subpart DDDDD and Subpart JJJJJJ - January 2012: D.C.
+Circuit Court - June 2010: Revised Boiler (Subpart DDDDD and Subpart JJJJJJ) rules proposed - March 2011: EPA publishes "Final" MACT/GACT rules - May 2011: EPA issues reconsideration notice to stay Boiler MACT indefinitely - December 2011: EPA proposes additional changes to Subpart DDDDD and Subpart JJJJJJJ - January 2012: D.C.
 Circuit Court declares the EPA's indefinite stay of Boiler MACT a violation of the CAA (maximum of 90 days is allowed for a stay), making the Boiler MACT rule effective immediately - January/February 2013: Final rules published - 21 January 2015: Proposed amendments, changes, and corrections publishe - 20 November 2015: Final rule published (80 FR 72790)

 Court decisions, legislation, and other regulatory actions with the potential to impact Boiler MACT are either already in progress or are anticipated, creating challenges for the both the EPA and the regulated community.
-For example, the question of whether the EPA can and should establish different standards during malfunction periods, including work practice standards, is currently before the Court in the pending case, United States Sugar Corporation versus EPA, D.C.
-Circuit Case Number.
-11-1108.
 As a result, keeping up with the rapidly shifting boiler and process heater regulations is an unrelenting task for affected facilities.
 The CFR and the FR should be frequently consulted for updates on Boiler MACT due to the continually evolving nature of the regulations.